Login

 7. Petrochemical Industry Applications:

-In addition to the historical development tied to the petroleum industry, nonionic surfactants continue to play a crucial role in various petrochemical processes.
-Their properties make them suitable for applications such as enhanced oil recovery, where they aid in the extraction of oil from reservoirs.
+Besides their historical development tied to the petroleum industry, nonionic surfactants continue to play a crucial role in various petrochemical processes.
+They are suitable for applications such as enhanced oil recovery, aiding in the extraction of oil from reservoirs.

 8. Pharmaceutical and Medical Applications:

 Nonionic surfactants find applications in the pharmaceutical and medical fields, especially in drug delivery systems and formulations.
-Their non-toxic and biocompatible nature makes them suitable for use in products intended for human health.
+Their non-toxic and biocompatible nature makes them suitable for products intended for human health.

 The way we approach weed management has been greatly influenced by the introduction of Nonionic surfactants (NIS).
 Adjuvants have been around for over 200 years, but it wasn't until the 1960s that research and implementation of nonionic surfactants began.
 Initially, petroleum-based oil was used in conjunction with surfactants to create an emulsion for herbicide application.
 Only a few surfactants were commercially available at that time; however, research into nonionic surfactants continued into the 1970s and 1980s.
 It was found that not all surfactants enhanced the efficacy of herbicide applications.
 In the 1990s, there was a collective effort to significantly understand the relationship between surfactant structures and herbicide uptake enhancement.
 Since then, there has been a growing understanding of how surfactants, especially nonionic surfactants, work to enhance herbicide uptake through spray applications.
 Nonionic surfactants are now included as at least one component within many adjuvant formulations.
 An adjuvant is referred to as a Nonionic Surfactant (NIS) when nonionic surfactants provide the dominant features of the adjuvant formulation.